Ratcliffe-on-Soar Power Station

-Ratcliffe-on-Soar Power Station is a coal-fired power station owned and operated by Uniper at Ratcliffe-on-Soar in Nottinghamshire, England.
-Commissioned in 1968 by the Central Electricity Generating Board, the station has a capacity of 2,000 MW.
-As of January 2023, it is one of only three coal-fired power stations left in the UK, and is scheduled to close in September 2024.
+Ratcliffe-on-Soar Power Station is a decommissioned coal-fired power station owned and operated by Uniper at Ratcliffe-on-Soar in Nottinghamshire, England.
+Commissioned in 1968 by the Central Electricity Generating Board (CEGB), the station had a capacity of 2,000 MW.
+It was the last remaining operational coal-fired power station in the UK, and closed on 30 September 2024, marking the end of coal-powered electricity generation in the United Kingdom.

-Description
+The power station occupies a prominent position next to the A453 road, close to junction 24 of the M1 motorway, the River Trent and the Midland Main Line (adjacent to East Midlands Parkway railway station) and dominates the skyline for many miles around with its eight cooling towers and 199 m tall chimney.